PopBoxDev/popbox-loging/readme.md

-# PopBox Loging Library
+# PopBox Log Library
-This library used by all PopBox Asia apps for remote log
+This library used by all PopBox Asia apps for centralized log remotely

 # Install
 composer require popbox/popbox-loging